Gitii/MakePolicyFromApp/README.md

 ### analyze
 ```
+Description:
+  Analyzes the installer and prints the content to stdout.

+Usage:
-MakePolicyFromApp 1.0.0
+  MakePolicyFromApp analyze [options]

-Copyright (c) 2021 Gitii
+Options:

-  -i, --input    Required.
-The installer that will be analyzed.
+  -i, --input, --input-file <input-file> (REQUIRED)  The installer that will be analyzed. []
+  -e, --extractor <extractor>                        The extractor that is used to extract the input file.
+Options are 'universal' and 'innoextract'.
+If not
+                                                     specified, 'universal' is used. [default: universal]

-  --help         Display this help screen.
+  -?, -h, --help                                     Show help and usage information

-  --version      Display version information.

 ```

 #### Example